anoma/nspec/docs/arch/node/types/engine.juvix.md

 - `S`: the type for the local engine-specific state,
 - `M`: the type for the mailbox state,
 - `H`: the type for the timer handles,
-- `L`: the type for the action labels,
+- `L`: the type for the action labels, and
 - `A`: the type for the action arguments.

 Each engine, not its type, is associated with: